nhannguyen95/bingo-student/README.md

 # bingo-student
-A small software to practice with java swing
+A small software to practice with JAVA swing